 However, it is not that simple, as there are situations when seasonal workers are denied workers comp benefits.
 Oftentimes, the reasons for denying a seasonal workers comp claim is illegal and fraudulent, while other times, seasonal workers can be legally denied compensation when they were injured in the course of their employment.

 Luckily for you, California is one of 13 states that require employers to provide workers compensation benefits to seasonal workers.
 And more often than not, seasonal workers have the same rights as full-time employees.
 But it gets more complicated than that.

 Under California law, all employees have the right to work in a safe workplace regardless of their status and role.
 However, what many do not realize is that seasonal workers are more prone to on-the-job injuries compared to other workers.

-Our workers compensation attorney Los Angeles explains this phenomenon by the fact that more often than not, seasonal workers are not familiar with the workplace because of limited time on the job and less training during the hiring process.
+Our workers compensation lawyer in Los Angeles, CA explains this phenomenon by the fact that more often than not, seasonal workers are not familiar with the workplace because of limited time on the job and less training during the hiring process.

 Let’s also not forget that seasonal workers are more likely to be working under pressure and be stressed out, which increases the likelihood of a workplace injury.
 Since many seasonal workers work during the holiday season and manufacturing periods, they are more prone to fatigue, which also increases the risk of on-the-job injury or illness.

 While seasonal workers are covered by workers compensation law in California, obtaining those benefits becomes complicated and, in many situations, nearly impossible when employers use temporary agencies to hire seasonal workers.
 As a result, it is not always apparent who is responsible to pay those benefits, the employer or the temp agency.